 - Nikon Vibration Reduction (VR) image stabilization provides 4.0 stops of blur free handheld shooting, assuring...

 The Nikon 55-200mm comes with Nikon’s VR II technology.
 That means you get better stabilization when hand-holding the camera compared to when you are shooting with the older VR lens.
-This would be a better choice for hand-held shots though you will sacrifice some of the focal length reach of the longer lens.
+This would be a better choice for hand-held shots though you will sacrifice some of the focal length reaches of the longer lens.
 The Canon option is a good one as well.

 The Canon lens has one special feature that older lenses from the same manufacturer did not have.
 This lens has STM auto-focusing motor.
 STM stands for Stepping Motor.
 Stepping Motor is a slower but more accurate focusing motor technology.